top of page

 How I Became an Ayurveda Doctor

-In 1965, after graduating high school in Vancouver, BC, I moved to France to pursue education in Classic Studies at the University of Paris, the Sorbonne.
-Becoming bilingual helped open learning pathways to bring a life-long appreciation of how language informs and expresses belief systems, lifestyle practices and so much more.
+In 1965, after graduating high school in Vancouver, BC, I moved to France to pursue education in classic studies at the University of Paris, the Sorbonne.
+Becoming bilingual helped open learning pathways to bring a life-long appreciation of how language informs and expresses belief systems, lifestyle practices, and so much more.

 After living and learning in Paris from age 17-20, I returned home to Vancouver.
 My son was born in 1967 and my daughter in 1973, shifting my focus of attention to their childhood needs.
 Following a genetic pattern and not having stress-management skills, I developed hormonally-related migraine headaches.
 The debilitation led me to search for effective solutions.

-Word-of-mouth ‘phone trees and fliers posted at libraries and health food store bulletin boards were our methods of enrolling interested people in the events.
-Fortunately, in our vegetarian, health-oriented community, there was high interest in the topic of hands-on healing sessions for building awareness of unresolved emotional patterns and issues of the past.
-We were discovering meditation, spirituality, and our Selves!
+Word-of-mouth ‘phone trees’ and fliers posted at libraries and health food store bulletin boards, were our methods of enrolling interested people in the events.
+Fortunately, in our vegetarian, health-oriented community, there was high interest in the topic of hands-on healing sessions, for building awareness of unresolved emotional patterns and issues of the past.
+We were discovering meditation, spirituality, and ourselves!

 I needed to apply the knowledge of chakras, meridians and marma points (Ayurveda vital life points) with breath awareness and postural alignment, to develop a deeper emotional intelligence about life as a gift, and that purpose relates to service.

-Ayurveda is the sacred holistic understanding of human balancing, practiced throughout history by seers of old whose vision was subtle and sophisticated.
 I feel my success is due to primarily to my mentor’s skillful transference of the classical theory and practice of Ayurveda assessment through pulse reading and related techniques, and to the public’s sincere search, like my own, for holistic health through natural methods.

 Earlier Adult Life